e10s/d-base32/README.md

 auto array = Base32.decode(SomeInputRangeWithLength(encoded), new ubyte[LARGE]);
 ```

-Note that the OutputRange versions returns not the data but the output length.
+Note that the OutputRange versions return not the data but the output length.
 On the other hand, if you use an array as an output buffer, it must be large enough to contain the result.
 There are convenient functions to calculate the length, `encodeLength()` and `decodeLength()`.
 Both of them take an input length and return the length which the output buffer must have.